Kinto/kinto-admin/README.md

 ## Development server

-The development server should only be used when working on the kinto-admin codebase itself.
-If you're evaluating kinto-admin, or building a system that relies on kinto-admin to administer, you should install kinto-admin using npm and use it as above.
+The development server should only be used when working on the `kinto-admin` codebase itself.
+If you're evaluating Kinto Admin, or building a system that relies on Kinto Admin to administer, you should install Kinto Admin using the installation instructions above.

 To run in development mode: